-- All Slane College of Communications and Fine Arts students entering Bradley University beginning fall 2016 and later are under the Bradley Core Curriculum (BCC) requirements and must complete one Western Civilization (WC) course.
-WC will serve as the Multidisciplinary Integration (MI) requirement under the BCC requirements.
-The WC requirement will be waived for transfer students entering fall 2016 and later who have earned 66 hours and have met Bradley University approval for BCC requirements.
+- All Slane College of Communications and Fine Arts students entering Bradley University beginning fall 2016 and later are under the Bradley Core Curriculum (BCC) requirements and must complete one Western Civilization (CIV) course.
+CIV will serve as the Multidisciplinary Integration (MI) requirement under the BCC requirements.
+The WC requirement will be waived for transfer students entering fall 2016 or later and have earned 66 hours and have met Bradley University approval for BCC requirements.

 - As in any academic program, revisions are being made continually; students should consult the department chair or advisor about current program requirements.

 To be eligible to teach in the public schools, a student must obtain a certificate.
 Teacher certification programs at Bradley University are approved by the Illinois State Board of Education.
 Students seeking certification should be certain to have an advisor in the department of the major as well as in teacher education.
 While a student ordinarily may graduate and be certified under the University catalog requirements in effect at the time the student becomes a teacher education candidate, the Illinois State Board of Education may mandate changes in standards of approved teacher education programs.
 This may require students to modify their original degree programs to be eligible for certification upon completion of graduation requirements.
 Students should refer to the section of this catalog containing information about Department of Teacher Education requirements.